sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/07_DroneFlight.md

 <img align="center" src="../images/drone/SensorCalib2.png" hspace="15" vspace="10" width="1000">

 7. Highlight Compass and select " Calibrate Compass"
-8. Follow the instructions on the screen showing you the way the drone need to be moved to complete calibration
+8. Follow the instructions on the screen showing you the way the drone needs to be moved to complete calibration

 ## Controls